paulorec/ui-sortable-header/README.md

 ## Angular sortable header

-Easily sort your table header using this angular directive.
+Easily sort your table data using this angular directive.

 ### How to